-A seamless transition from Wasps to Saracens this season has helped Alex Lozowski to win a place in the England squad.
-Signed on a “multi-year” contract to bolster the club’s fly half ranks following the retirement of Charlie Hodgson and the departure of Nils Mordt, Alex swiftly showed his skills with four tries in his first five Aviva Premiership matches and scored 58 points in all.
+A seamless transition from Wasps to Saracens this season has helped Alex Lozowski to win a place in the England squad and his first two caps against Argentina in June this year.
+Signed on a multi-year contract to bolster the club’s fly half ranks following the retirement of Charlie Hodgson and the departure of Nils Mordt, Alex swiftly showed his skills with four tries in his first five Aviva Premiership matches and scored 58 points in all.
 Two touchdowns were in the 39-0 win at Bristol and he created another for Chris Wyles.
-By mid-January this year, he had scored 158 points in 29 games in the competition.
+By the end of 2016/17, he had scored 226 points, comprising eight tries, 33 conversions, 39 penalty goals and a dropped goal in 38 games in the competition.

 He was born in Brent, London, is the son of Rob Lozowski, a Wasps centre who won an England cap against Australia at Twickenham in 1984 and was a member of the Chelsea FC Academy from the age of ten to 16.
 Alex then took A-levels at Watford Grammar School, won a place at Leeds University and with it a niche in the Yorkshire Carnegie Rugby Academy.
 He followed three years at Headingley with an economics degree and a contract with Wasps in 2014, having been the Yorkshire Carnegie Young Player of the Year for 2013/14.